csteel/ansible-role-shorewall/ROADMAP.md

 # file: roles/shorewall/ROADMAP.md

+* cleanup variable.
+* set some sane defaults/main.yml filewall rules as a default firewall.

 * add ansible `assemble` module functionality to allow for multiple sources of firewall roles:
     * Global
     * By groups